Disconnected Agreement in Networks Prone to Link Failures: Preliminaries

+We precisely define the algorithmic problem of interest as follows.
 Each node~$p$ starts with an initial value \texttt{input}$_p$.
 We assume two properties of such input values.
-One is that each of them can be represented by $\cO(\log n)$ bits.
+One is that an input value can be represented by $\cO(\log n)$ bits.
 The other is that input values can be compared, in the sense of belonging to a domain with a total order.
 In particular, finitely many initial input values contain a maximum one.
-We say that a node \emph{decides} when it sets a dedicated variable to a decision value.
+We say that a node \emph{decides} when it produces an output by seting a dedicated variable to a decision value.
 The operation of deciding is irrevocable.
-An algorithm \emph{solves Consensus} in networks with unreliable links if the following three properties hold in all executions: \begin{description} \item[\sf Termination:] every node eventually decides.
+An algorithm \emph{solves disconnected agreement} in networks with links prone to failures if the following three properties hold in all executions: \begin{description} \item[\sf Termination:] every node eventually decides.